-Landscape and visual monitoring and site audits were carried out on 7th and 21st September 2007.
+Landscape and visual monitoring and site audits were carried on 8th and 24th October 2007.
 Site formation, shaping, hydroseeding and planting works are being carried out at present.
-The Contractor shall take measures to improve the condition of damaged trees described in this report and provide adequate watering to newly hydroseeded area, planted shrubs and transplanted trees.
+The Contractor shall take measures to improve the condition of damaged trees described in this report, provide adequate watering to newly hydroseeded area, planted shrubs, trees and transplanted trees as well as improve the quality of newly planted light standard, standard and heavy standard trees.